Skip to main content

 The biggest complaints:

-• •Less control over the payment experience compared to building with Stripe directly
+• •Less control over the checkout and payment experience compared to building directly with Stripe or Braintree

 When Paddle is NOT worth it:

-• •Limited to SaaS and digital products — cannot be used for physical goods, marketplaces, or non-digital businesses
+• •Limited to SaaS and digital products—physical goods, marketplaces, platforms with multiple sellers, and non-digital businesses are not supported

 🔄 Paddle vs The Alternatives